dotnet/linker/docs/design/feature-attribute-semantics.md

   - all events

 Note that structs may have _feature requirement_ due to compiler-generated code, even though they can not have `RequiresFeature`.
+Note also that this does not create a _feature requirement_ for members of interfaces implemented by the type.

 ### State machine types